gaupoit/wpp/html/wp-content/plugins/prevent-direct-access/readme.txt

 == Changelog ==
 = 1.1 =
-* Remove 3 limited files option, currently can protect unlimited files.
+* Remove 3 protected files limit.
+The plugin can protect unlimited files now.
 * Change the way to get protected file path
 * User can manually .htaccess file content by rules defined by plugin